Fantasy Character Classes

 - Warlord: Other Names: General, Tactician, Marshal, Commander.
 The Warlord is a tactical master.
 He can hold his own in frontline combat as well as giving out buffs to his underlings and allies, usually by commanding them to superior positions than the ones they would have thought of on their own, and he may have protective auras made of his own charisma to increase a team's effectiveness in battle.

-- Hero: This is the class generally used by RPG protagonists.
-Although they are definitely a physical class, and sometimes referred to by one of the names of the classes above, they aren't a Mighty Glacier or Stone Wall; in fact, they're much closer to being the Jack of All Stats.
+- Hero: Other Names: Lord, Protagonist.
+This is the class generally used exclusively used by RPG protagonists, the protagonist of the game will be the only character able to become this class (usually) and may become it as a plot point.
+Although they are definitely a type of physical class, and sometimes referred to by one of the names of the classes above, they aren't a Mighty Glacier or Stone Wall; but much closer to being the Jack of All Stats.
 They may gain some magic, and will almost certainly have unique skills.
 Almost always uses a sword, and possibly a shield.

 - The Magician Classes: Other Names: Mage, Wizard, Sorcerer, Witch, Warlock, Magi, Magus, Sage, Magician.
 By whatever name you know this class by, you know this class.
 In any game with classes, there will always be one that maps to the Magician.
 These have the widest variety of any set of role-playing classes simply because there are so many varieties of Functional Magic.
 In a Fantasy Kitchen Sink setting, there can potentially be an infinite number of magic users, so long as there is justification for considering them each their own type.
 A Magician is usually a Glass Cannon, blasting away at long range, but easily taken down at close range.
 Variations include: